nyrahealth/CrisperWhisper/README.md

 #### Segmentation Performance

 CrisperWhisper++ demonstrates superior performance segmentation performance.
 This performance gap is especially pronounced around disfluencies and pauses.
 The following table uses the metrics as defined in the paper.
 For this table we used a collar of 50ms.
-Heads for each Model were selected using the method described in the [How](#5-how) section and the result attaining the highest F1 Score was choosen for each model using varying number of head.
+Heads for each Model were selected using the method described in the [How](#5-how) section and the result attaining the highest F1 Score was choosen for each model using varying number of heads.

 | Dataset | Metric | CrisperWhisper++ | Whisper Large v2 | Whisper Large v3 |
 |---------|--------|------------------|------------------|------------------|